hwchengac/COMP4431_project/README.md

 py -m http.server 80

-Then you will host a local server. type "localhost" in your browser and you will see a list of files.
+Then you will host a local server.
+Type "localhost" in your browser and you will see a list of files.
 Click "imageproc.html" to open the web app.